akk26/TA-JS-data-structure-TJaaac/block-BJaact/code/clone.md

 console.log(person.address === personTwo.address); false: Addrres is different
 console.log(person.address == personTwo.address); false: Addrres is different
-console.log(personTwo.address.city); San Jose: value of city is `San Jose` console.log(person.address.city); San Jose: value of city is `San Jose` console.log(person.address.city == personTwo.address.city); true: Here address are different but we are compairing same value which equals to each other.
+console.log(personTwo.address.city); San Jose: value of city is `San Jose` console.log(person.address.city); San Jose: value of city is `Navada` console.log(person.address.city == personTwo.address.city); false: Here address are different but we are compairing same value which equals to each other.
 ```

 4. Clone the `blogs` variable into a new variable named `clonedBlogs`